artem-zinnatullin/qualitymatters/README.md

 Developer Settings presented only in `debug` build type, libraries and resources used for Developer Settings compiled only into `debug` build and main source set knows only little abstractions over Developer Settings just to initialize real implementation in the `debug` build code.
 In release build type `DeveloperSettingsModule` (Dagger) just returns `no-op` implementation of `DeveloperSettingsModel`.

 **Why only debug builds?**
 The Answer is simple — dex limit.
-LeakCanary brings about 3k of methods, Stetho brings about 2k and so on.
-The more tools you add to Developer Settings — the bigger apk you receive.
+LeakCanary brings about 3k methods, Stetho brings about 2k and so on.
+The more tools you add to Developer Settings — the bigger the apk you receive.
 Situation is even worse if your main code is near to 65k methods.
 In our production app we had to turn on `multidex` for `debug` builds.

 ### Packages structure

 Many people ask why app has component-based structure of the packages: `presenters`, `models`, etc. instead of feature-based structure: `itemslist`, `developersettings`, etc.

 With component-based structure of packages new persons on the project (like those who read the code of this app) can easily find what `presenters` does the app have, what `views`, `models` and so on.
-If you read the code and you want to quickly move to some class related to current one you can [simply press `t` right on the GitHub and search](https://github.com/blog/793-introducing-the-file-finder) for the required file!
+If you read the code and you want to quickly move to some class related to the current one you can [simply press `t` right on the GitHub and search](https://github.com/blog/793-introducing-the-file-finder) for the required file!